nuplex/five-day-weather/README.md

 `Number.MIN_VALUE` and `Number.MAX_VALUE` before being set into a `day` object.
 But they are these values sometimes if there is only one data point for a day.
 The app sets these to `temp_min` and `temp_max` if this happens, which while adequate is not ideal.
 - May need to improve error-handling.
 Messages may be too generic.
-Some errors handled with an extra console log, but could instead utilize `Error` with a custom message.

 ## Other Issues
 ### OpenWeatherMap Latitude/Longitude Query